Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: State-Space Models of the -in-1 AWE System

 where $F=96,485$ C/mol is the Faraday's constant; $N^\text{cell}$ is the number of cells in a stack.

-Note that the energy conversion efficiency depends on stack temperature, showing a nonlinear coupling with the heat and mass transfer processes discussed in Section \ref{sec:thermal}.
-This poses challenges for controller design.
-We later addressed them in Section \ref{sec:simplification}.
-Moreover, the parameters may vary due to degradation and can be calibrated via an online estimator developed in our prior study \cite{qiu2023dynamic}.
-The electrochemical model of individual stacks is the same as that of the 1-in-1 system and will not be elaborated.
+Note that the energy efficiency depends on stack temperature, showing a nonlinear coupling with heat and mass transfer discussed in Section \ref{sec:thermal}.
+We later address them in Section \ref{sec:simplification}.
+Parameter variations due to degradation can be handled by online estimation \cite{qiu2023dynamic}.
+The electrochemical model of individual stacks is the same as the 1-in-1 system and will not be elaborated.